Pronounced: die-a-BET-ik nuh-FROP-uh-thee

 Blood passes through small filters in the kidneys.
 Changes in the blood vessels due to diabetes can cause damage to these filters.
 Blood sugar levels that are not well-controlled can have the greatest impact on the kidney filters.

-Symptoms may not appear until the kidney damage is very severe.
-Tell your doctor if you have any of these:
+Symptoms may not appear until the kidney damage is severe.
+Symptoms may include:

 Talk with your doctor about the best treatment plan for you.